Alan O'Sullivan: Under 21

 He then moved on to the Under 21 team, he played in 2006 & 07 but had little success.
 In 2008 he played a key role at midfield as Kerry won a first Munster title since 2002 and later a first All Ireland title since 1998 after overcoming Kildare.

 Junior

 In 2007 he joined the Junior side but had little success.
 Following on from his Under 21 success in 2008 he again played with the Junior team winning a Munster title, Kerry later lost out to Roscommon in the All Ireland semi final.
 After no success in 2009 Kerry were back as Munster Champions in 2010 with O Sullivan again playing a key role, they later lost out to Sigo in the All Ireland final.
 After playing no part in 2011 he won a third Munster Championship and later a first All Ireland at Junior level after beating Mayo in the final.

 Senior

-Despite being one of the top young players in Kerry, his only senior appearance came during the 2010 National Football League.
+O'Sullivan's only senior appearance for Kerry came during the 2010 National Football League.